 You’re probably thinking, “Wait, isn’t this about my business, not my personal finances?”

-You’re right, but your business exists to make money online, and some of the money generated might be funds you rely on to live your life.
-Even if you’re not reliant on your business’ income on a personal level, that’s a good data point to have before you make key decisions about how your sales flow through your business.
+You’re right, but your online business exists to make money, and there’s a good chance you’re relying on some of that revenue to pay your bills.
+Even if your personal financial situation means you’re not depending on your business income, that’s a good data point to have before you make key decisions about how your sales flow through your business.

 Is your business your main source of income?

 If it’s not, and you have other income to rely on, you’ll have more flexibility in terms of how you go about paying yourself.
-This is one of the perks of using your full-time gig to support your side hustle: you can probably afford to take a lower “salary” from your business income, and instead use that money on new opportunities for growth.
+This is one of the perks of using your full-time gig to support your side hustle.
+You’re not just minimizing your investment risk: you can also likely afford to take a lower “salary” from your business income, and instead use those funds to drive business growth.

 If your business is your main source of income, all is not lost.
 It just means you need to pay a bit more attention to your personal finances, so that you can make the best decisions for both yourself and your business.

 How to set a reasonable salary for yourself

 As an entrepreneur, you’re both the salary-giver and the salary-receiver.
 How much you put into your compensation as business owner is up to you, and this decision will invariably impact how much money is left to reinvest in your business.

 That’s why figuring out your personal finances is a part of the process you can’t skip.
 If you know how much you need to live on, you won’t need to allocate more than that to owner’s compensation, and if you’re able to significantly reduce your living costs you’ll free up money that can go back into the business.